 I often feel like at this age naps rule our schedule.
 Once my son got into a routine, though, we quickly realized it wasn’t fun for any of us if he missed a nap or bedtime.
 Fortunately, many professional and college sports have varying start times to give you options for attending games with a young child.
 (That is, of course, if this is something that’s important to you!)

-Double check the specific arena or stadium’s policies before attending a game
+Double check the stadium’s policies and etiquette before attending a game

 In addition to bag policies, each stadium typically has different policies on strollers, food and other items you may typically have when going somewhere with a baby or toddler.
 (Strollers in particular often aren’t allowed so bring the baby carrier!)
 Each stadium is different, and you don’t want to get stuck not getting your stuff or your child into the stadium after making it there.
 We know that half the battle is often getting out of the house!